leogretz2/nextjs-chat/README.md

 # How to actually run it
 You run it locally by cloning into VS Code, go into Terminal and use command: `pnpm run dev` then it's running on localhost:3000 backend and frontend.
-Actually, in writing this out, I clicked Ctrl (Command on Mac) + Enter and it ran in replit and rendered in a Web thing in replit.
-Just need to figure out how to get the code accessing the secrets if it's not too different than the code now.
+Actually, in writing this out, I clicked Ctrl (Command on Mac) + Enter and it ran in replit and rendered in a Web thing as another replit tab (also works with pnpm run dev in shell).

 I'm going to keep this stuff below in case it's a good reference at some point\
 \